 File and Pay Your Employer Health Tax

-The first employer health tax return is due on March 31, 2020 and must be filed electronically through eTaxBC.
-For future years, the employer health tax return is due on March 31 of the following calendar year.
+The employer health tax return is due on March 31 of the following calendar year.

 Employers that cease to have a permanent establishment in B.C. in the calendar year must file their employer health tax return within 90 days of ceasing to have a permanent establishment.